Narcoculture: Narco religion

-Narco superstition and religion is a major aspect of narcoculture.
+Narco superstition and religion are a major aspect of narcoculture.
 It is a form of superstition and religiosity depicted through drug traffickers' devotion to Jesús Malverde.
-Malverde was celebrated in old corridos, said to be a bandit that stole from the rich to give to the poor and lived his life running from the authorities.
+Malverde was celebrated in old corridos, said to be a bandit who stole from the rich to give to the poor and lived his life running from the authorities.
 His image was appropriated as the patron saint of drug traffickers, the poor, and the marginalized.
 An altar with his name was erected in the place where it is said that he was hanged by the government.

 Another aspect of narco religion is the involvement of drug traffickers with their local churches.
 This occurs primarily through narco limosnas ("drug donations") that drug traffickers give to the church.
 Drug traffickers have also used churches to launder money.

 Some drug traffickers and their hitmen pray for protection to Santa Muerte, a personification of death in folk Catholicism.

 Narco propaganda

 Narco propaganda includes narco mantas, banners that appear in public places, such as highway overpasses and bridges.
-This is a way for narcos to communicate directly to the populace.
+This is a way for narcos to communicate directly with the populace.
 These banners are also used to threaten leaders or other members of rival cartels.

 Variations of these banners include the narco poster, a message left next to a dead body, and the narco pinta, graffiti sprayed or hand-painted on a whitewashed brick or adobe wall next to a commercial building or house.

 Narco western

-Modern literature, not only novels and poetry, but also newspapers, magazines, and internet publishings, narrate "real stories", or at least what is believed to be real, about certain people involved with the narco movement.
+Modern literature, not only novels and poetry, but also newspapers, magazines, and internet publications, narrate "real stories", or at least what is believed to be real, about certain people involved with the narco movement.
 Sometimes they exaggerate the legacy of these people and the crimes they have committed in order to intimidate their enemies or the population in general.

 The narco western is a new literary genre that was started by Hilario Peña's Chinola Kid, published in October 2012.
 In a recent interview, Hilario stated that the narco western is the modern version of a western.
 Instead of a horse, his character drives a truck, and instead of fighting Apaches, his character must defeat criminals and the federal police in the state of Sinaloa.